-Hi friends, today I will teach you how to take the body measurements for pattern making.
-Taking accurate body measurements is one of the keys to great fit and it is critical to the success of every thing you make.
-It looks simple but when I first began drafting I really struggled with taking the right measurements.
-Measuring the the wrong point will apply to the pattern and the your garment.
+Hi friends, today I will teach you how to take the body measurements for sewing and pattern making.
+Taking accurate body measurements is one of the keys to the great fit and it is critical to the success of everything you make.
+It looks simple but when I first began drafting, I really struggled with taking the right measurements.
+Measuring the wrong points will apply to the pattern and your garment.
 So you should have a much better understanding to start taking measurements.

 Preparing for Measuring

 - Have a friend to assist you in measuring and recording

 - The model should wear a bodysuit or leotard, but before wearing it, you should lay garment flat and Draw a line down the center front and back with tailor’s chalk.
 This indicate your center line.

 - For creating the nice neckline shape use a piece of heavy string or a delicate chain necklace around model’s neck.
 It should lays in the back at big bone at the top of the spine (dominant bone) and in the hollow area in the front (center of the clavicle bone).

 Marking the measurement points will make things much easier.
 You simply move the tape around measuring point from one to the other.